samwaltonnorwood/dtu_mlops_pytorch_geometric/README.md

 The repository should now be ready to run training as described below.

 ## Run training
-To run model training with the example configuration on the QM9 dataset:
+For the purpose of the present project, the model is only configured to run on the QM9 dataset.
+Specific hyperparameters are set in a yaml file which can be pointed to at the command line.
+To run model training with the example configuration:

-     python src/models/train.py --conf config/example.yaml --dataset QM9 --log-dir output/
+     python src/models/train.py --conf config/train_hparams.yaml

+Which will save the model along with some output metrics to the `models/` directory.

 View training diagnostics: